ModHiFi: Identifying High Fidelity predictive components for Model Modification: Introduction

 Modifying open weight models without the loss function and only synthetic data requires answering a fundamental question: \emph{which components in a model contribute significantly to its predictive performance\footnote{We measure predictive performance using accuracy for classification tasks, and perplexity and other measures for language modeling tasks \citep{shah2024decomposing,murti2024discedit}.}?} However, most methods that identify critical components for specific modifications (e.g., pruning) cannot be applied to others (e.g., unlearning) \citep{murti2024discedit}, often require expensive fine-tuning, and are architecture-specific.
 Moreover, most methods utilize gradients to assess the impact of a component on the loss objective, which is not feasible in the absence of the loss function and the training data.
 While the LLM pruning literature uses calibration datasets to mitigate the problem of the absence of datasets \citep{ma2023llm, ashkboos2024slicegpt}, the problem of achieving sparsity in vision models without original training data is hard and unsolved \citep{hoefler2021sparsity}.
-Moreover, the problem of performing classwise unlearning without original training data is unattempted \citep{jia2023model, murti2024discedit}.
+Moreover, the issue of performing classwise unlearning without access to the original training data has not been addressed \citep{jia2023model,murti2024discedit}.

 Towards enabling the modification of well-trained open weight models amidst these challenges, we make the following contributions:

 \begin{enumerate}[leftmargin=*,label=({C}{{\arabic*}})] \item \textbf{Local-to-Global with Lipschitzness}.
 An open question is the extent to which local model modifications impact the predictive performance of the model.
 In the absence of loss functions and training sets, estimating the impact of component modification by using gradients (as done in \citep{liu2021group, ma2023llm, jia2023model}) is infeasible.
 To address this, in \cref{thm:HiFi_global}, we show that for Lipschitz continuous networks, the reconstruction error at the final layer is at most linear in the local reconstruction errors.
 Moreover, contrary to the assertion that transformers are not Lipschitz continuous \citep{qi2023lipsformer}, in \cref{corollary:norm}, we show that this is not the case for \emph{well-trained} transformers, allowing us to apply \cref{thm:HiFi_global} to not just CNNs, but well-trained ViTs and LLMs as well.